bcen/ci-dispatcher/README.md

 ###### URI variable:
 Sometime URI segments are not fixed, thus we cannot mapped to a directory or class.
-However, we can mapped to the function arguments of the request handler.
+However, we can mapp it to the function arguments of the request handler.

 E.g.
 `http://domain.com/blog/posts/this-is-a-crayz-blog-post-about-my-blog/` can be mapped to